-- J. R. R. Tolkien's The Lord of the Rings (set in Middle-earth) - Terry Brooks's The Swor∂ of Shannara and its sequels - Lord Dunsany's The King of Elfland's Daughter - David Eddings' Belgariad and The Malloreon - Robert Jordan's The Wheel of Time series - Ursula K. Le Guin's A Wizard of Earthsea and its sequels - George R. R. Martin's A Song of Ice and Fire series - Margaret Weis' and Tracy Hickman's Dragonlance series - Roger Zelazny's Amber series
+- J. R. R. Tolkien's The Lord of the Rings (set in Middle-earth) - Terry Brooks's The Sword of Shannara and its sequels - Lord Dunsany's The King of Elfland's Daughter - David Eddings' Belgariad and The Malloreon - Robert Jordan's The Wheel of Time series - Ursula K. Le Guin's A Wizard of Earthsea and its sequels - George R. R. Martin's A Song of Ice and Fire series - Margaret Weis' and Tracy Hickman's Dragonlance series - Paul Stewart and Chris Riddell's The Edge Chronicles